vincenzadurante/cordova-plugin-ios-keychain/README.md

         /*
          Removes a value for a key and servicename.

-         @param successCallback returns the value as the argument to the callback
+         @param successCallback returns when successful
          @param failureCallback returns the error string as the argument to the callback
          @param key the key to remove
          @param servicename the servicename to use